mirsiadaty/goodness-of-translation/README.md

 This is not a text similarity score.
 We want to quantify how similar the two sentences are in meaning.

-<Sent1>What are the risk factors for urticaria?</Sent1>
+<Sent1>What is prognosis of anxiety?</Sent1>
-<Sent2>What are the risk factors for measles?</Sent2>
+<Sent2>What are the signs of anxiety?</Sent2>

 [/INST]
-<SemanticSimilarityScore>30%</SemanticSimilarityScore>
+<SemanticSimilarityScore>10%</SemanticSimilarityScore>

-The two sentences, "What are the risk factors for urticaria?" and "What are the risk factors for measles?", have a semantic similarity score of 30%.
-This is because both sentences are asking about the risk factors for a specific medical condition.
-However, the score is relatively low because the two medical conditions, urticaria and measles, are distinct and unrelated.
-Therefore, the specific risk factors for each condition will not be the same, leading to a limited overlap in meaning between the two sentences.</s>
+The two sentences have a low semantic similarity score because they are asking about different aspects of anxiety.
+The first sentence is asking about the prognosis or outcome of anxiety, while the second sentence is asking about the signs or symptoms of anxiety.
+Although both sentences are related to the topic of anxiety, they are not similar in meaning.</s>
 ==============================================================

 8